65/aws-slackops-serverless/README.md

 ## Configuration
 There's a few steps here, so bear with us.
+If you run actions in multiple regions, you will need a SlackApp for each (we didn't work out how to centralise the webhook responses for example to one region as a hub, and have them be distributed to another region).
 ### 1. Create your slack app

 Start at [https://api.slack.com/apps ](https://api.slack.com/apps ) Add a name, (icon if you wish), and activate the `WebHooks` integration.